gbmitchell/math4610/HW1/problem.md

-# Math 4610 Fundamentals of Computational Mathematics Software Manual Template File
+# Math 4610 Fundamentals of Computational Mathematics
-This is a template file for building an entry in the student software manual project.
-You should use the formatting below to define an entry in your software manual.
+Homework 1 problem 1.

 **Routine Name:**           smaceps

-**Author:** Joe Koebbe
+**Author:** Gary Mitchell

-**Language:** Fortran.
-The code can be compiled using the GNU Fortran compiler (gfortran).
+**Language:** C. The code can be compiled using the Microsoft Visual C compiler.

 For example,

-    gfortran smaceps.f
+    smaceps.c

-will produce an executable **./a.exe** than can be executed.
-If you want a different name, the following will work a bit better
+will produce an executable **./smaceps.exe** than can be executed.

-    gfortran -o smaceps smaceps.f

 **Description/Purpose:** This routine will compute the single precision value for the machine epsilon or the number of digits in the representation of real numbers in single precision.
 This is a routine for analyzing the behavior of any computer.
 This